Table of Contents

 Like the steroid receptors, the receptors for the thyroid hormones are located in the nucleus.
 When activated, they enhance the expression of certain genes.
 This affects numerous proteins and enzymes.
 Overall, the thyroid hormones cause an increase in energy turnover.

 The sex hormones estrogen, progesterone and testosterone are also regulated by the hypothalamic-pituitary-adrenal axis.
 The hypothalamus liberates a releasing-hormone, the Gonadotropin-releasing hormone (GnRH).
 The pituitary gland then releases FSH and LH, which stimulate hormone production in the gonads.
+Testosterone production is regulated by LH.

 Prolactin is also produced within the anterior lobe of the pituitary gland.
 Its liberation is both inhibited by the prolactin-inhibiting hormone, and promoted by TRH and by stress.
 It is a peptide hormone and it promotes growth and differentiation of the mammary glands.
 It also inhibits the release of LH and FSH, and influences the immune system.